TimurPshITMO/TimurPshITMO/README.md

-# 👋 Hi, I'm Timur Pshinshev!
+# 👋 Hi, my name is Timur!

 **AI/ML Engineer & Full-Stack Developer**
 Developing intelligent systems and scalable web applications with a focus on computer vision, NLP, and algorithm optimization.
 Love solving complex problems in a team and turning abstract ideas into working products.